Lê Hoàng Phương: Miss Universe Vietnam 2019 and 2022

 In 2019, Phương competed in Miss Universe Vietnam 2019 and reached the top 10.
 She received the special awards of Beach Beauty and Best Face.

-On June 25, 2022, Phương reached the top five of Miss Universe Vietnam 2022, and receivedthe special award of Best Catwalk.
+On June 25, 2022, Phương reached the top five of Miss Universe Vietnam 2022, and received the special award of Best Catwalk.

 Miss Supranational Vietnam 2023

 Phương entered Miss Supranational Vietnam 2022 but later withdrew.

 Miss Grand Vietnam 2023

 Phương entered and won Miss Grand Vietnam 2023, against 43 contestants, on August 27, 2023, at Phú Thọ Indoor Stadium, Ho Chi Minh City.
 She was crowned by Doan Thien An, Miss Grand Vietnam 2022.

 Miss Grand International 2023

-Phương represent Vietnam at Miss Grand International 2023 in Vietnam, where she was fourth runner-up.
+Phương represented Vietnam at Miss Grand International 2023 in Vietnam, where she was fourth runner-up.